Finding Research Tools

 2. Use the references of articles that mention the tool to trace back to the original document that describes the tool.

-3. Add terms such as tools, questionnaires, or surveys to your search in the databases.
-See example below:
+3. Add terms such as tools, questionnaires or surveys to your search in the databases.
+Example: "smoking cessation" AND tools.

-1. Look to see if the database you are using has a filter for publication type, and select items such as surveys, questionnaires, etc., like in the example below from CINAHL.
+4. Look to see if the database you are using has a filter for publication type, and select items such as surveys, questionnaires, etc., like in the image below from CINAHL.

 Database Search